itchio/butler/docs/steam-sync.md

 If you pass `-i` to point butler at a different credentials file, the `steam-sync` directory sits next to that file instead.

+### "has no manifest on branch"

+The branch exists but Steam did not include the depot's manifest for it in the app info.
+For a password branch this means the newer private-branch mechanism, which butler does not support yet.
+Run `butler steam-info APPID` and report the output.

 ### "app ... has no branch"

 The error lists the branches Steam reports for the app.
 Branch names are